saboooor/saboooor/GUIDE_ArchLinuxInstallation.md

 Anyway, type ```pacman -Syy```.
 This will sync the pacman repositories.<br>
 Similar to how Debian and Debian-based distros syncronize package lists with apt-get update.

 After pacman did its thing, we are ready!
-To finally install arch on your root partition type ```pacstrap /mnt base base-devel linux linux-firmware linux-headers networkmanager nano btrfs-progs```.<br>
+To finally install arch on your root partition type ```pacstrap /mnt base base-devel linux linux-firmware linux-headers networkmanager network-manager-applet nano btrfs-progs```.<br>
 This will install Arch, the Linux Kernel, Firmware and Headers, some extra libraries for developers, NetworkManager, BTRFS utilities, nano, because... you will need a text editor.<br>
 You can use vim instead of nano if you want, but having a CLI text editor is an important tool and requirement.